loganbvh/superscreen/docs/installation.rst

 ************

 ``SuperScreen`` requires ``Python >=3.6, <3.10`` and can only be installed from source.
-In the future, the package will be added to `PyPi <https://pypi.org/>`_, the Python Package index, making it ``pip``-installable.
+In the future, the package will be added to `PyPI <https://pypi.org/>`_, the Python Package index, making it ``pip``-installable.

 We recommend creating a new